 Our Whole Lives – Lifespan Sexuality Education

-The Unitarian Universalist Church of Spokane offers Our Whole Lives (OWL) classes on an alternating basis, usually beginning in January.
-Upcoming classes are listed below:
+The Unitarian Universalist Church of Spokane offers Our Whole Lives (OWL) classes on an alternating basis.

 Our Whole Lives Overview